xubingyue/avocadodb/README_maintainers.md

 Temporary files and temp directories
 ------------------------------------
-Depending on the native way ArangoDB tries to locate the temporary directory.
+Depending on the native way AvocadoDB tries to locate the temporary directory.

 * Linux/Mac: the environment variable `TMPDIR` is evaluated.
 * Windows: the [W32 API function GetTempPath()](https://msdn.microsoft.com/en-us/library/windows/desktop/aa364992%28v=vs.85%29.aspx) is called